You are here: American University School of Education Institute for Innovation in Education Heritage Language Conference Schedule

 9:45 to 10:00 a.m. - Participant Check-in

-Conference Plenary Speakers:
+Conference Plenary Sessions:

-Workshops for Teachers and Administrators:
+Workshops for Teachers and Administrators

-Registration is now open for the 2023 Community-Based Heritage Language Schools Conference.
+Registration is now open for the 2024 Community-Based Heritage Language Schools Conference.
 Register Here!

 The following languages have been represented at the conference in previous years.
 The National Coalition of Community-Based Language Schools has language representatives for each of these languages who are closely engaged with practitioners working in community-based heritage language programs in their language community and are interested in making connections with other language groups.
 Language respresentatives serve as liaisons, creating connections between their language community and the work of the Coalition.
 Check out the Coalition website to learn more about the language representatives and their responsibilities.